-the first indictment in the theft of automobiles. weapons and ammunition, the preparations for the expropriation of the wealth of the capitalists - are essential to the formation and continuation of an armed clandestine resistance organization.
-As such, they are as political as the attacks on corporations which destroy the environment, promote hatred of women, or manufacture weapons of mass destruction - charges which will be dealt with in upcoming trials (three of which will take place in B.C., and one in Toronto, Ontario).
+the in first indictment the theft of automobiles, weapons and ammunition, the preparations for the expropriation of the wealth of the capitalists - are essential to the formation and continuation of an armed clandestine resistance organization.
+As such, they are as political as the attacks on corporations which destroy the environment, promote hatred of women. or manufacture weapons of mass destruction charges which will be dealt with in upcoming trials (three of which will take place in B.C., and one in Toronto, Ontario).

-The division of all the charges within the B.C. jurisdiction into four separate trials is an attempt by the prosecution to publically brand the defendants as "criminals" before proceeding to the obviously politically oriented bombing charges.
-This separation is a political decision of the state, specifically the Attorney General's office, to attempt to discredit these political prisoners and erode their support.
+The division of a11 the charges within the B.C. jurisdiction into four separate trials is an attempt by the prosecution to publically brand the defendants as "criminals" before proceeding to the obviously politically oriented bombing charges.
+This separation is a political decision of the state. specifically the Attorney General's office, to attempt to discredit these political prisoners and erode their support.

-On December 30, 1983 Judge Toy ruled to allow wiretap evidence in the court - despite police testimony which has indicated that the bugs were installed illegally in the homes of the accused, and despite recent Alberta Court of Appeals and Supreme Court of Canada decisions allowing judges to throw out such tainted evidence.
-Clearly, is operating under a predetermined intention to ensure the conviction of these comrades because of the political nature of the "crimes" they stand trial for.
+On December 30, 1983 Judge Toy ruled to allow wiretap evidence in the court - despite police testimony which has indicated that the bugs were installed illegally in the homes of the accused. and despite recent Alberta Court of Appeals and Supreme Court of Canada decisions allowing judges to throw out such tainted evidence.
+Clearly, Tov is operating under a predetermined intention to ensure the conviction of these comrades because of the political nature of the "crimes" they stand trial for.

-The decision to admit the wiretaps as evidence is but the latest of a series of rulings and actions of the state which seriously effect the ability of the Five to conduct a legal defense.
-These include the prosecutor's violation of a press ban on the publication of evidence when, immediately following court order, he appeared at a press conference; the denial of bail which drastically limited the Five's ability to communicate and prepare a defense; the use of a direct indictment instead of the customary preliminary hearing: and the refusal of the defense requests for a stay of proceedings or a change of venue to counteract the extensive, sensationalist pre-trial publicity.
+The decision to admit the wiretaps as evidence is but latest of a series the of rulings and actions of the state which seriously effect the ability of the Five to conduct a legal defense.
+These include the prosecutor's violation of a press ban on the publication of evidence when, immediately following the court order, he appeared at a press conference; the denial of bail which drastically Five's limited the ability to communicate and prepare a defense; the use of a direct indictment instead of the customary preliminary hearing; and the refusal of the defense requests for a stay of proceedings or a change of venue to counteract the extensive, sensationalist pre-trial publicity.
 With the Judge's admission of illegally-obtained wire -tap evidence - in contradiction to a principle established by this same Judge in a previous court case - all pretence of this being a "fair trial" has been thrown aside.

-These reactionary rulings and actions against the five defendents come as no surprise, for they stem from the basic function of the judicial system: protection of the interests of the dominant class.
-In a capitalist country such as Canada, the judicial system of law enforcement agencies. courts, and prisons, primarily protects the wealth of the ruling class, its economic system of private property. and its hierarchial social system.
+These reactionary rulings and actions against the five defendents come as no surprise. for they stem from the basic function of the judicial svstem: protection of the interests of the dominant class.
+In a capitalist country such as Canada, the judicial system of law enforcement agencies, courts, and prisons, primarily protects the wealth of the class. its economic ruling of system private property. hierarchia] social and its system.

-Our economic and social system - which subjects people to poverty and degradation; which feeds on the blood and oppression of people of the third world; which has destroyed the land, culture and identity of the original inhabitants - is upheld by a system of law designed to isolate, imprison and punish those who are impoverished or who try to resist the ongoing injustices.
+Our economic and social system - which subjects people poverty and degradation; to which feeds on the blood and oppression of people of the third world; which has destroyed the land, culture and identity of the original inhabitants - is upheld by a system of law designed to isolate. imprison punish and those who are impoverished or who try to resist the ongoing injustices.